Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Entanglement entropy within the color dipole picture

 where $C$ denotes a constant of order one; for the one-dimensional reduction of the dipole model one finds $C = 1$, while the double logarithmic approximation yields $C\simeq 0.724$.
+In the proposal made in \cite{Kharzeev:2017qzs} it is finally suggested that it is possible to study the DIS entropy of partons through the Shannon entropy determined from the multiplicity distribution of final state charged hadrons, which have been extracted by the H1 collaboration~\cite{H1:2020zpd}.
+In \cite{Hentschinski:2021aux,Hentschinski:2022rsa} it is shown that a description of hadronic entropy using this approach is indeed possible (at the very least within the given uncertainties) if one rescales $xg(x,Q^2) \rightarrow \tfrac{2}{3} xg(x,Q^2)$, in order to take into account that only charged hadrons are measured in experiment.

-Accounting finally for the fact that only charged hadrons are measured in the experiment, one replaces $xg(x,Q^2) \rightarrow \tfrac{2}{3} xg(x,Q^2)$.
-Previous successful attempts \cite{Hentschinski:2021aux,Hentschinski:2022rsa,Hentschinski:2023izh,Hentschinski:2024gaa} to describe DIS data have used different implementations of Eq.~\eqref{eq:entropy}, which essentially amount to a) including both the sum of gluon and quark distributions and b) to set the constant $C$ to zero or to use directly a mean number of dipoles normalized to $n(x=1, Q^2)=1$, see also \cite{Tu:2019ouv} for a study related to proton–proton scattering.
+While previous phenomenological studies use sometimes slightly different methods to determine entanglement entropy \cite{Hentschinski:2021aux,Hentschinski:2022rsa,Hentschinski:2023izh,Hentschinski:2024gaa}, they all conclude that fixing free parameters of the dipole distribution from parton distribution functions allows for a successful description of the measured Shannon entropy of hadrons, at least within both experimental and theory uncertainties.
+Here, differences in the determination of Eq.~\eqref{eq:entropy}, amount essentially to a) including both the sum of gluon and quark distributions and b) to set the constant $C$ to zero or to use directly a mean number of dipoles normalized to $n(x=1, Q^2)=1$ (see also \cite{Tu:2019ouv} for a study related to proton-proton scattering).

-However, in this formulation one cannot obtain insight into the kinematics of the emission process.
-In fact, a description of the data can be achieved by using the momentum weighted density of gluons, either from the solution of small-$x$ evolution equations upon integration over transverse momentum, or from collinear factorization as demonstrated in \cite{Hentschinski:2021aux,Hentschinski:2022rsa}.

-In the following we will explore to which extend $n$-parton emission probabilities can be generated from DGLAP evolution and investigate the special role taken by soft gluon emissions.